karthik0010/Assuredoc/1.1 Teams/Integration.md

 ## Integration

-Integration support for third-party services within the AssureQA platform.
+AssureQA supports the third-party services.
 Our platform effortlessly integrates with a range of services, including  Browser stack, lambdatest ,Saucelabs.

 ![q1](/1.1%20Teams/TeamImages/q1.png)